machinetranslate/machinetranslate.org/index.md

 ## Stay connected

-Join the community and sign up for the newsletter to read news, ask and answer questions and share your work!
+Join the community to ask and answer questions, and share your work.
+Sign up for the newsletter to read news about machine translation.

 <div style="display: flex; justify-content: center; gap: 20%;">
   <div>